Mercy-1998/Mercy-21-4-2020/README.md

 #Mercy-22-4-2020

-done.. upto creating.. overlayout.. like creating cards. wthout adding function.Done that much today.
+done.. upto creating.. overlayout.. like creating cards. wthout adding function.Done that much today.I will share the screenshot